Positions Available, Schreckenbach Research Group

 Undergraduate Students

 Undergraduate researchers regularly join my group.
 Please see here for a detailed description and discussion.
-Also, plase feel free to contact me at any time.
+Also, please feel free to contact me at any time.

 Graduate Students (M.Sc., Ph.D.)

-Currently, we have the following research projects and programs in my group (see also elsewhere on these webpages or contact me for more details):
+Currently or recently, my group is/ has been working on the following research projects and programs (see also elsewhere on these webpages or contact me for more details):

-1. Theoretical actinide molecular science: We are interested in the chemistry of the early actinides such as U, Np, Pu, with a focus on their environmental chemistry.
-Current projects concern e.g. aqueous species, macrocycle inclusion complexes or adsorption and reactions on mineral surfaces.
+1. Theoretical actinide molecular science: We are interested in the chemistry of the actinides such as Ac, Th, U, Np, Pu and the rest of the actinide series with a focus on their environmental chemistry, as well as bonding, chelation, and so on.
+Current projects concern e.g. aqueous species, macrocycle inclusion complexes, bonding analysis, organometallic chemistry, periodic trends, or adsorption and reactions on mineral surfaces and 2D materials.
 See paper A43 (Acc.
 Chem.
 Res.
-43 (2010), 19−29) for an overview of our work in this area.
+43 (2010), 19−29) for an overview of our earlier work in this area.

-3. Solar energy: (i) We are using the tools of computational chemistry to understand fundamental aspects of "dye-sensitized solar cells" (DSSC), specifically the role of the dye (often a Ru complex) and of the I-/I3- redox couple. (ii) We are also modeling water splitting reactions catalyzed by transition metal complexes.
+3. Solar energy: (i) We are using the tools of computational chemistry to understand fundamental aspects of "dye-sensitized solar cells" (DSSC), specifically the role of the dye (often a Ru complex) and of the I-/I3- redox couple. (ii) We search for new "singlet fission" materials.
+Typically, these are relatively large conjugated organic compounds. (iii) We are interested in polymer-based photovolataics. (iv) We have also modelled water-splitting reactions catalyzed by transition metal and uranium complexes.

 (All of this work is computational/theoretical in nature.)

-If writing to me, then please indicate which project(s) might be of interest to you and why.
-Moreover, please provide a detailed CV, list of publications (if available), the names and contact details of referees, inofficial transcripts or a list of courses and grades, as well as a statement on your English language ability in case English is not your first language.
+Writing to me please indicate which project(s) might be of interest to you and why.
+Moreover, please provide a detailed CV, list of publications (if available), the names and contact details of referees, unofficial transcripts or a list of courses and grades, as well as a statement on your English language ability in case English is not your first language.

 Admission into our graduate program is the joined responsibility of the Department of Chemistry and the Faculty of Graduate Studies.
 Please see the Departmental Webpages for details regarding the graduate program and admission requirements.